AspieSoft/TerraformCloudflareConfig/readme.md

 I recommend forking this repo and changing the config to your liking.

 Note: you will also need to install the [terraform](https://developer.hashicorp.com/terraform/downloads) cli.
+This does not apply to windows users.
+The terraform windows exe is included to simplify the install.

 ## Installation